onepub-dev/critical_test/README.md

 By default Critical Test suppresses the output of any tests that succeed so you can focus on those critical failed test.

-Critical Test then lets you run-run individual failed tests or re-run all failed tests.
+Critical Test then lets you re-run individual failed tests or re-run all failed tests.

 Critical Tests also provides an enhanced view of failed unit tests making it easier to review those tests.